-We have successfully deployed the technology in small standalone chambers, in massive multi-stage systems, and even with in-situ automated transfer capabilities.
+We have successfully deployed the technology in many dozens of platforms, including small standalone chambers, in massive multi-stage systems, and even with in-situ automated transfer capabilities.
 Our partners pioneered this technology, and we are proud to help them continue to create innovative new applications using this specialized process enhancement.

 Variable angle stages can come equipped at diameters from 50-500mm, can be heated to 800°C, cooled to -150°C, and have positional repeatability better than 0.1º of radius.

 Variable angle stages allow for very powerful thin film techniques.
 However, one of its biggest challenges is reproducability.
 The substrate is often set at a very oblique angle in relation to the source, and the films are very sensitive to the precision of this angle.
 If it’s off by even half a degree, it will affect the morphology of these nanostructures considerably.
 Angstrom went to great lengths to refine the tolerances of the tilt angle, improving it from a variation of up to a full degree on non-Angstrom systems I’ve used, to less than 0.1 degree.
 Those wonderfully narrow tolerances allow us to repeatedly create very precise nanostructures.
 I can say wholeheartedly, the product and service Angstrom Engineering delivered has been amazing.

 Dr. Steven Jim – University of California Irvine

 Need a new angle?

 Let’s talk about implementing variable angle stages with your work.

 This video demonstrates a variable angle stage during a process, along with automated substrate transfer.

 Above: a variable angle stage integrated with our Nexdep PVD platform.